II^ NEWS LETTER – GENERAL CHAPTER

 §§§ In our Communities, which are the signs of weakness in carry out our charismatic identity and sense of belonging?

-2. The charism, before being the gift that qualifies us for a specific ministry, is an inner experience that grows through a personal and communal prayer so that we may transform ourselves more and more into children of the Father, in Christ Jesus.
+§§§ What do you propose to strengthen the charismatic identity in our Congregation? - The charism, before being the gift that qualifies us for a specific ministry, is an inner experience that grows through a personal and communal prayer so that we may transform ourselves more and more into children of the Father, in Christ Jesus.

 §§§ By what forms does our prayer express our charismatic identity?

-3. The charism entrusts us a clear apostolic ministry, fruit of the Holy Spirit’s inspiration that “shares with us Jesus’ commission received from the Father: to announce the good news of salvation to the poor (Cost. n.
+§§§ Can you give some suggestions to the Congregation to emphasize more and more in our spiritual life the gift of the charism?
+(The numbers 29-37 of our Constitutions show some priorities we should give to our spirituality so that it may correspond better to the charism we have received). - The charism entrusts us a clear apostolic ministry, fruit of the Holy Spirit’s inspiration that “shares with us Jesus’ commission received from the Father: to announce the good news of salvation to the poor (Cost. n.
 61).”… In a particular way “the Lord sends us to those fragile and abandoned brothers who, like the paralytic in the Gospel, come crying out, ‘Lord, I have no one!’
 (Cost. n.
 64).

 In the following numbers, the Constitutions give some more specifications regarding the privileged recipients of our charism.